montlewis/PerchCMS-Typinator-Set/README.md

 ![SMARTTEXT](https://www.lewisarts.com/perchset/perch_content_custom.png)

-With the `Align Assignent Operators` set to `Aligned Operators` You will get this delivered to your editor:
+With the `Align Assignment Operators` set to `Aligned Operators` You will get this delivered to your editor:
 ~~~~
 <?php
   perch_content_custom('Birds', array(